Prashantkry/DBMS_Notes/README.md

 MANAGING DB (DDL)
 ```
 1. Creation of DB
 	1. CREATE DATABASE IF NOT EXISTS db-name;
+		IF NOT EXISTS -> agar ni h tasb hi banana h DataBase ko
 	2. USE db-name; //need to execute to choose on which DB CREATE TABLE etc commands will be executed. //make switching between DBs possible.
 	3. DROP DATABASE IF EXISTS db-name; //dropping database.
 	4. SHOW DATABASES; //list all the DBs in the server.
 	5. SHOW TABLES; //list tables in the selected DB.
 ```